MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/enterprise-scale-landing-zone.md

 ### Data landing zone

 **Data landing zones** are subscriptions that might host multiple analytics and AI solutions relevant to their respective domain.
-These subscriptions within the enterprise-scale for analytics and AI construction set represent primary business groups, integrators, and enablers.
+These subscriptions within enterprise-scale for analytics and AI represent primary business groups, integrators, and enablers.
 These groups own, operate, and often provide innate understanding for the source systems.

 :::image type="content" source="images/data-landing-zone-overview.png" alt-text="Diagram of a data landing zone.":::